 In 1490, queen Beatrice, widow of Matthias Corvinus, as a reward for loyal service, she gave both castles to the Dócze family.
 They dealt with their neighbors for property and, after unfavorable sentences, they waged private wars with them, and also dealt with robbery.
 They made a name for themselves by, among others, plundering of the fortified monastery in Hronsky Benadyk and repeated ravaging of the lands of the Seven Cities of Mining Association, and their bad reputation encompassed all of central Slovakia.
 This did not prevent them, however, from holding high dignity in the state: they were priests, guardians of the crown, military commanders.
 The family died out in 1647, its last representative, Zygmunt Dóczy, was captured by the Turks and beheaded on the market square in Żarnowica, and his wife of unusual beauty was sent as a gift to the Sultan.

 In 1650, the castle and the adjacent property was bought by Gaspar Lippay, but his descendants shortly enjoyed the property.
-During the uprising, Šašov was captured and plundered by Thókóly’s hajduks.
-In 1708, the imperial army carried out the destruction.
-The castle was not rebuilt and soon it was finally abandond.
+During the uprising in 1672, Šašov was captured and plundered by Thókóly’s hajduks and in 1676 it was recaptured by the imperial army In 1708, the imperial army carried out the destruction.
+In the 18th century, the deteriorated castle was finally abandoned.

-In the 16th century, two extensive outer wards were added.
-The second one was stretching south of the upper castle and was separated from the first by the wall with small tower and a pentagonal bastion.
+In the 16th century, two extensive outer baileys were added.
+The second one was stretching south of the upper castle and was separated from the first by a wall ended at the upper castle with a pentagonal bastion.
+The four-sided gate tower provided protection for the first outer bailey, located on the flattened area under the castle.
 The entrance to the upper castle was located at the foot of a large, cylindrical tower at the western end of the rock.
 This was the only access to the upper castle, which on the other sides was protected by high walls and rocky cliffs.
 It was preceded by a simple foregate.
 A large cylindrical tower on the western side is probably not, as you can often read, an element of the oldest site, but it was added in the fifteenth or sixteenth century, as an element adapted to the use of artillery.
 This is evidenced by the equipment of all storeys with the cannon openings and the way of connecting the tower with the defensive wall.
-The thickness of tower walls ranged between 2.45-2.9 meters.
+The thickness of tower walls at the ground floor ranged between 2.45-2.9 meters and the dimensions of the interior with the appearance of an irregular hexagon received 5.5 x 6.5 meters.

 Two courtyards that once formed the lower part of the castle have practically not survived.
 The first, located southeast of the upper castle, had only fragments of the gate and traces of earth ramparts and well, hidden in the forest.
 The upper castle is today the best preserved fragment of the ruins.
 The walls, though heavily chipped, are almost in full height, and the window openings did not change their shape or size.